actions-marketplace-validations/dante-ev_latex-action/README.md

 * `compiler`

     The LaTeX engine to be used.
-By default, [`latexmk`](https://ctan.org/pkg/latexmk) is used, which automates the process of generating LaTeX documents by issuing the appropriate sequence of commands to be run.
+By default [`latexmk`](https://ctan.org/pkg/latexmk) is used. `latexmk` automates the process of generating LaTeX documents by issuing the appropriate sequence of commands to be run.

 * `args`